biobakery/omnibus-and-maaslin2-rscripts-and-hmp2-data/High-dimensional testing lab tutorial.md

 Residuals 93 28.1163 0.30233
 ```

-* Question: What are univariate and multivariate tests and what benefit do both provide?
+* Question: What are univariable and multivariable tests and what benefit do both provide?

-#### Shannon alpha diversity: Multivariate
+#### Shannon alpha diversity: Multivariable

 Can do it without being verbose:
 ```